 Eyelid twitching can be bothersome and can even interfere with performing daily tasks.
 Though twitching episodes usually subside after a minute or two, there are some steps you can take to shorten their duration or eliminate them altogether.

 Try using lubricating eye drops to bring some moisture back to your eyes, thus reducing the signals sent to the nervous system to increase the blink rate.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang can recommend which over-the-counter drops best suit your eyes’ needs, or prescribe more potent eye drops.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang can recommend which over-the-counter drops best suit your eyes’ needs, or prescribe more potent eye drops.

 Try gently massaging your closed upper eyelids to suppress the twitching when it occurs.
 The light pressure can help relax the surrounding muscles.
 You can also apply a warm eye compress when the lid is twitching or whenever your eyes feel irritated.